aws/aws-rfdk/README.md

-# AWS Render Farm Deployment Kit (AWS RFDK)
+# Render Farm Deployment Kit on AWS (RFDK)

-The AWS Render Farm Deployment Kit is an open-source library for use with the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) that is designed to help you deploy, configure, and maintain your render farm infrastructure in the cloud.
+The Render Farm Deployment Kit on AWS is an open-source library for use with the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) that is designed to help you deploy, configure, and maintain your render farm infrastructure in the cloud.